 The focus of our committee is to “reach out to God’s world” by communicating the work of our Church to the congregation and the broader community and by showing leadership in relation to outreach activities.

 Wesley-Knox engages in many forms of outreach.
-Our outreach programs include:
+Our outreach initiatives include:

 - Food drives for the London Food Bank